 Likely Disqualifiers

-- Not adhering to organic standards
+- Not adopting organic standards

 What You May Need

-- Proof of adherence to organic standards
+- Proof of adoption of organic standards

 - Detailed project proposal